Hello, welcome back to my blog!

 If buying online is not your cup of tea, I got you covered: London is full of lovely vintage markets and charity stores, especially in the East end.

-My favourite ones are in the Shoreditch area, such as Brick lane ( Beyond Retro' is my favourite).
-The prices are higher than purchasing online but you can see the quality and trying them on which is always a bonus.
+My favourite ones are in the Shoreditch area, such as the Brick lane (Beyond Retro' is my favourite).
+The prices are higher than purchasing online but you can see the quality and try the clothes on, which is always a bonus, especially with shoes.

-Charity stores are also great if you like reading as they have a huge variety of books and novels.
-The price range goes from £1 until £4 and they are usually very well kept.
-I love finding postcards or notes from the previous owner while reading!
+Charity stores are also great if you enjoy reading: they have a huge variety of books and novels at a fraction of the price.
+They are usually very well kept and I love finding postcards or notes from the previous owner while reading!

-Here, some pictures of my latest Ebay finds:
+Here, some pictures of my latest eBay find: